vipulnaik/diet-exercise-health/notes/2023-08-23-wisdom-tooth-removal-right-side.md

 Around 7:30 PM, I brushed my teeth.
 This time, I brushed with a slightly more open mouth and went to the right side, still staying a couple of teeth away from the extraction site.

+### Resumption of normal dental self-care starting 2023-08-25

+Starting the morning on 2023-08-25, I resumed normal dental self-care, with additional care brushing and flossing around the affected area, and care to not spit or rinse too vigorously.

 ## Physical environment and stimulation